 Cd-hit is one of the most widely used programs to cluster biological sequences .
 It helps in removing the redundant sequences and provides better results in the sequence analyses.
 Cd-hit is used for sequence-based clustering by making clusters of a particular cut off provided as an input.
 It uses a single linkage clustering and finds a representative sequence for each cluster.
 In this article, we will learn how to cluster a set of protein sequences using cd-hit software.

 Cd-hit package has many programs for clustering different kinds of sequences.
 For example, the cd-hit program is used to cluster peptide sequences, cd-hit-est is used to cluster nucleotide sequences, and even this package can compare two different databases using cd-hit-2d and cd-hit-est-2d to compare peptide and nucleotide databases respectively .
-In this tutorial, we are using cd-hit program which is used to cluster a group of peptide sequences.
+In this tutorial, we are using the cd-hit program which is used to cluster a group of peptide sequences.
 The complete package of cd-hit can be downloaded from here.

 Prepare input file